 Small Classes Yield Big Advantages

-Language courses, taught by 17 faculty members, are capped at 22 students.
+Language courses are capped at 22 students.
 This small-group experience gives you in-depth practical and cultural understanding.

 Outside of class, accelerate your learning with one-on-one tutoring and supplemental instruction sessions.
 Our language lab features technologies for language immersion and conversational tutoring.